 Think of a “gift” the world gave you that you didn’t ask for.
 What is that gift responsible for?
 Did sickness make you more thankful to be alive?
 To treasure each day?
 To be grateful of modern medicine?

 How about divorce?
 Did it make you work harder on your relationships so this wouldn’t happen to you?

 I was adopted.
-Although I struggled as a young man with my identity, as I get older, I am thankful that my parents gave me up for adoption rather than choosing abortion.
-I am glad my life took this path, with all is struggles.
-It looked like tragedy but it was really a gift.
+Although I struggled as a young man with my identity, drugs and alcohol, as I get older, I’m thankful that my parents gave me up for adoption rather than choosing abortion.
+I’m glad my life took this path, with all it’s struggles.
+It looked like tragedy, but it was really a gift.